 Electron is designed for standardized, rapid production.
-An entirely new Electron is currently built from scratch every 30 days.
+An entirely new Electron is currently built from scratch every 30 days, making Rocket Lab the company building the highest number of complete rockets anywhere in the world right now.
 This high production rate ensures there are always launch vehicles on standby, ready to be assigned a payload for launch on demand.